 - 1. Be sure the printer is not printing and the display reads 00 READY. - 2.
 Press the power switch on the back of the printer to the O (OFF) position.

-- 3. Press the release button forward and then down. - The top cover will release and open slightly.
+3. Press the release button forward and then down.

+- The top cover releases and opens slightly.

 4. Open the top cover to its halfway position.